notnil/chess-gpt/README.md

 # chess-gpt

 Welcome to Chess-GPT!
 This is a not-so-powerful chess bot that utilizes OpenAI's GPT-3.5-turbo API to provide you with an interesting chess playing experience.
-Watch it generate extremely confident explanations for moves while it blunders like a sub 500 ELO player!
+Watch it generate extremely confident explanations for moves while it blunders like a sub 500 ELO noob!

 # Table of Contents